Pelagicore/dbus-proxy/README.md

 as being on the 'inside' and thus any interaction with the bus specified when starting dbus-proxy is 'outgoing'.

+A note on 'method' in the configuration:
+Method can be either a string or list of strings.
+This behavior is useful when user wants from proxy to use many methods but not all of them.

 When a D-Bus message is sent, the `dbus-proxy` compares message's direction, interface, path and method with configuration list. if a matching rule is found, the message is allowed to forward and otherwise it is dropped.

 A word on eavesdropping connections